aksommerville/spellingbee/README.md

 - - - Or you get a free item for playing first? ...we'd also need something to prevent the second player from lolligagging after.
 - - - [ ] I need to try 2-player against a real human, or even better, observe two stangers playing.
 Sign up for the next COGG event.
 - - [ ] Tunable difficulty.
 Not a per-foe thing, but global preferences from the player.
-- - - [ ] (H) Disable foe clock, he always plays his best possible word. ie no advantage to playing fast.
+- - - [x] (H) Disable foe clock, he always plays his best possible word. ie no advantage to playing fast. ...not configurable, this is important per-foe config.
 - - - [ ] (E) Auto spell check when staging.
 - - - - Alternative: Prevent committing invalid words.
 - - - [ ] (E) Show potential score when staging.
-- - - [ ] (E) Suggest words from hand.
+- - - [x] (E) Suggest words from hand. ...No.
+Not sure how it would work UI-wise, and we'll do it with the Unfairie item instead.
 - - - [ ] (E) Show foe's upcoming score as he searches.
 - - - [ ] (E) What if we made a separate "pidgin" dictionary, a subset of the main dictionary with only well-known words?
 - - - - The hard part is the filtering, there's 57000 words here.
 Time yourself on the first 1000, up to TAD.
 2008..2028. ...eliminated about 400/1000.